Tips for Choosing the Right Upright Bike for You

 Reap the benefits of an active lifestyle when using the Sunny Health and Fitness SF-B2952 Upright Bike.
 Build a robust health and fitness foundation as you increase your cardiovascular strength, burn calories, and develop muscles throughout your legs, hips, and core.
 Transform your physique while relishing a comfortable low impact upright bike cycling experience.

-The SF-B2952 has eight magnetic tension levels that offer a sufficient workout experience for every fitness level and provide quick, easy, and reliable changes to the resistance level.
+The SF-B2952 has eight magnetic tension levels that offer a sufficient workout experience for every fitness level.
+It provides quick, easy, and reliable changes to the resistance level.
 In addition, bikes with magnetic resistance never contact the flywheel, resulting in a near-silent, stable, and virtually low maintenance experience.

 The Sunny SF-B2952 Upright Bike features an LCD console that tracks your time, speed, distance, rotations per minute, and pulse.
 Read Full Review.